pankajthakur888/vagrant-k8s/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm
 ## Documentation